Integrity and security

 Cross Scheme Integrity

 An important part of our role is to tackle issues that are common across the payment schemes such as Bacs, Faster Payments, Cheque & Credit and CHAPS.
-We make sure there are proper contingency plans in place to manage a wide range of situations that could stop payment schemes from working.

 From cyber-attacks, telecoms failure or a pandemic that leaves payment systems understaffed, we focus on issues that could affect the reliability of how payments are processed.
 We work with the financial authorities and the industry to test different scenarios - the payments industry market wide exercise.